+ Who is eligible for the Adult Literacy Program and how does the program work?

 Hawaii Literacy offers tutoring only for children at registered program sites.
 Participants in our Family Literacy and Bookmobile programs benefit from literacy tutoring and homework help during program hours.
 These programs are open to residents of the sites we serve.

 Yes, we gratefully accept donations of books that are in good condition and can be used in our programs.
-To view a list of the books we are currently accepting, please click here.
+To view the most current list of the books we are currently accepting, please visit our Donate page.